kwyse/personal-website/_posts/2017-12-31-twid-openmw.md

 but there are still issues.
 But the description holds a gem: a Linux-native alternative called [OpenMW](https://openmw.org/en/).

-If you want a video summary, check out the FAQ video below.
+If you want a video summary, check out [the FAQ video](https://www.youtube.com/watch?v=g2PKBD0D9Gw).
 It's quite dated but still shown prominently on the official site and gives a good overview of the project.

-{{< youtube g2PKBD0D9Gw >}}

----

 Essentially, OpenMW is an open source reimplementation of the game engine for Morrowind.
 It's not a different game because it still relies on assets from the